itlamp/Aug-Diff/README.md

 ## Datasets
 STL dataset:
- - The stl dataset was downloaded using the help of: https://github.com/mttk/STL10/blob/master/stl10_input.py.
+ - The stl dataset was downloaded using the help of: https://github.com/mttk/STL10/.

  Generated images:
  -  Images generated using code in the repository https://github.com/CompVis/stable-diffusion, using plms sampler and v1.4 checkpoint.

 To use our code, please make sure that all of the images are in a file with the corresponding name.
-For example, if the stl images in the train set that are saved in <stl_training_path>, images of dogs should be at '<stl_train_path>/dog.
+For example, if the stl images in the train set that are saved in <stl_train_path>, images of dogs should be at '<stl_train_path>/dog.
 Same goes for generated images, images of airpanes should be at '<gen_path>/airplane'.
 The labels are:

 ```
 'airplane', 'bird', 'car', 'cat', 'deer', 'dog', 'horse', 'monkey', 'ship', 'truck'